hande-qmc/hande/documentation/users_guide/hubbard.rst

-    where :math:`\beta` is the current imaginary time, :math:`A\tau` is the amount of imaginary time between shift updates, :math:`N_w` is the number of walkers at the given time and :math:`\xi` is a damping factor to prevent wild fluctations in the population dynamics and can be set using the **shift_damping** keyword.
+    where :math:`\beta` is the current imaginary time, :math:`A\tau` is the amount of imaginary time between shift updates, :math:`N_w` is the number of walkers at the given time and :math:`\xi` is a damping factor to prevent wild fluctuations in the population dynamics and can be set using the **shift_damping** keyword.
 **reference_det** *electron_1 electron_2 ... electron_nel*
     Integer list.